 The most convenient and safest timer is one that automatically switches the induction burner off after a certain time.
 This is the type of timer included on the Bosch Benchmark NITP066UC and the NITP066SUC models.

 Just think about it.
-If you get distracted changing a diaper in another room or you’re helping a toddler to get to the bathroom in time you may forget about the pot you left cooking at the back of the cooktop with the handle facing away from the front of the counter (yes, we all know what it’s like cooking with children in the house!).
-Once the timer reaches the allocated time you know it turns off.
+If you get distracted changing a diaper in another room or you’re helping a toddler to get to the bathroom in time, you may forget about the pot you left cooking at the back of the cooktop, with the handle facing away from the front of the counter (yes, we all know what it’s like cooking with children in the house!).
+Once the timer reaches the allocated time, you know it turns off.

 This feature is also great for the elderly or people who may be mobility impaired where it may take longer to get to the cooktop to turn it off.

 Let’s face it.
-If you’ve had a hard day at work and you come home and start cooking dinner and then take a break by sitting down on the couch in front of the television, there’s a good chance you’ll lose track of time.
+If you’ve had a hard day at work and you come home and start cooking dinner and then take a break by sitting down on the sofa in front of the television, there’s a good chance you’ll lose track of time.
 If you always set the timer, you’re safer, and you won’t end up with a burnt meal.